kurokobo/psdify/Docs/docs/cmdlets/New-DifyMember.md

 ## DESCRIPTION

 The `New-DifyMember` cmdlet allows you to invite a new member to the workspace by specifying their email address, role, and preferred language for the invitation.

-The user will receive an invitation link to join the workspace.
+NOTE: This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## EXAMPLES